At Nova we are committed to promoting sustainable forest management practices, and reducing our

 means that by using long-lasting natural wood products, we can actually help to reduce the carbon

-In fact, the carbon storage capacity of wood products is so significant that it can even make the
+In fact, the carbon storage capacity of wood products is so significant that it makes the

-carbon footprint of wood products smaller than that of composite or man-made building materials.
+carbon footprint of wood products significantly smaller than that of composite or man-made building materials.
 By

 choosing wood products, we are not only reducing our carbon footprint but also helping to combat